-After enabling Switch Control, the Home panel appears:
+When you turn on Switch Control, the Home panel appears onscreen:

 Set up your switches

-Use Switch Control preferences in the Accessibility pane of System Preferences to set up switches that perform an action when pressed.
+Use Switch Control settings to set up switches that perform an action when pressed.
 You can use a mouse, keyboard, or dedicated switch hardware connected via USB or Bluetooth.
 You can also change existing switch actions.

-By default, the Space bar is used as a switch when Switch Control is enabled.
+By default, the Space bar is used as a swith.

-- To add a switch, click the Add button (+) in the Switches tab, then press your adaptive switch.
+- To add a switch, click the add button (+) in the Switches section, then press your adaptive switch.
 Enter a name, then select an action such as Stop Scanning.
 To have the switch run a script or open an app, click Custom, then choose the script or app.

-- To remove a switch, select a switch in the list, then click the Remove button (–).
+- To remove a switch, select a switch in the Switches section, then click the remove button (–).

-- To change the behavior of an existing switch, select a switch in the list, click , then change the name or action.
+- To change the behavior of an existing switch, select a switch in the list, click the more button or , then change the name or action.
 To use a different switch for the action, click Reassign.

 Scan and select items

 When you press the Select Item switch, Switch Control begins stepping through a panel, group, or user interface.
 Switch control highlights each item or group as it scans.
 The scan pauses when you select an item, unless you've set the option to keep scanning after a selection is set.
-If you turned auto scanning off, press the Move To Next Item switch to advance the scan.
-Switch Control repeats (or loops) a scan as set in the Navigation pane.
+If you turned off auto scanning, press the Move To Next Item switch to advance the scan.
+Switch Control repeats or loops a scan as set in the Navigation pane.